Key points

 There are steps which can be followed to decide whether a number should be rounded up or rounded down to a set degree of accuracy.

-- Using a number lineA straight line on which numbers are marked at equal intervals. as a representation is a helpful way of visualising whether a number is closer to one value or another.
+• Using a as a representation is a helpful way of visualising whether a number is closer to one value or another.

 Examples